ALLSTATE SERVICE GROUP

 - Leaking: up to $1,000 for fixes.

-Maintaining your new water heater properly is critical to extending its existence.
+Proper water heater maintenance, especially when it’s a new one is critical to extending its existence.
 To avoid accidental breakdowns, water heaters should be flushed properly, have an anode rod inspection, and a visual inspection of all other components conducted annually.
 We provide maintenance services to check for corrosion and ensure that your water heater is operating properly.

-If your water heater needs a simple repair or a complete replacement, the professionals at Allstate Service Group work quickly and efficiently to save you time and money.
+If your water heater needs a simple repair or a complete installation and replacement, the professionals at Allstate Service Group work quickly and efficiently to save you time and money.

 We provide emergency plumbing services, quick response times, and water heater repair options when required, in addition to high-quality work.